 - Use the app to see real-time statistics.

-- Must be within Bluetooth range so if you’re away you can’t see the real-time stats.
+- Must be within Bluetooth range.
+(If you’re away from your pet you can’t see the real-time stats.)

 Attach the Tractive MOTION to your dog’s collar and data will be sent directly to your smartphone.
 The tracker collects data 24/7 so you know exactly what your pet is doing.
-Your dog gets points for the level of activity throughout the day and you get notified if your pet is being too lazy.
-Ambient temperature is also tracked so you can see the correlation between the environment and your dog’s behavior.
+Your dog gets points for the level of activity throughout the day, and you get notified if your pet is being too lazy.
+It tracks ambient temperature so you can see the correlation between the environment and your dog’s behavior.
 The tracker is waterproof so your dog can still play in the water.
 However, make sure you’ve always got your eyes on your dog.
-This tracker does not have a GPS installed into it.
+This tracker does not have GPS installed in it.

-- Real-time stats are sent to your phone so you can see how active your pup has been up to that point.
+- Sends real-time stats to your phone so you can see how active your pup has been up to that point.

 - Tracks your dog’s motions, how much she moves and when.